jdrabeb/Quiz-Manager/README.md

 Databse used is h2 database.
 In order to set up different database configuration change the file properties.config

+If the h2 database doesn't work, add the h2 .jar file inside the /lib folder to the classpath.

 ## User guide

+Before starting you need to run the sql queries in the "database_init" file inside the h2 databse.
+This will create all the tables needed to stores the quesitons and users.

+The queries will also add a student user and an admin user with the identifiants shown after.
+The tables created are empty so taking a quiz as student will not be possible until you add questions as an admin.

+#### Starting the program

+Will get you to a menu where you can register or login.

-Based on a database with users the program checks the user's rights (if it is an admin or not, if not it is a student).
+When logging in, based on a users table in the database, the program checks the user's rights (if it is an admin or not, if not the user is considered as a student).

+You can also exit which will stop the program.

 ### Admin Console